 - Soy, barbecue, and teriyaki sauces

-- Liquids: You may also have to drink fewer liquids if you have swelling.
+- Liquids may need to be limited if you have swelling.
 Liquids include water, milk, juice, soda, and other beverages.
 Some foods contain liquid, such as soup.
 Foods that are liquid at room temperature, such as gelatin or popsicles, must also be counted as a liquid.
 Ask your dietitian how much liquid you may drink each day.

-- Alcohol: Avoid alcohol because it may make your liver disease worse.
-Talk to your caregiver if you have questions about alcohol in your diet.
+- Alcohol may make your liver disease worse.
+It is important for you not to drink alcohol.
+Talk to your healthcare provider if you have questions about alcohol or need help to quit drinking.

 What other diet guidelines should I follow?

-Your caregiver may ask you to take a vitamin and mineral supplement.
-Take only the supplement that your caregiver recommends.
+Your healthcare provider may ask you to take a vitamin and mineral supplement.
+Take only the supplement that your healthcare provider recommends.
 Liver disease may cause health problems that you can manage through certain diet changes.
 Talk to your dietitian about any other changes you need to make in your diet.